reactjs/react.dev/content/docs/refs-and-the-dom.md

 ### Callback Refs

 The above examples use `React.createRef()`, which can be thought of as "object refs".
 React also supports an alternative approach called "callback refs", which offer the same functionality as object refs, but also also give more fine-grain control over when refs are set and unset.
-In much the same way object refs work, callback refs can be used in a similar approach.
+Callback refs work in much the same way as object refs.

-With callback refs, instead of creating a ref with `React.createRef()`, you instead pass normal JavaScript functions to `ref` attributes.
+With callback refs, instead of creating a ref with `React.createRef()`, you pass normal JavaScript functions to `ref` attributes.
 When the `ref` attribute is used on an HTML element, the `ref` callback receives the underlying DOM element as its argument.
 For example, this code uses the `ref` callback to store a reference to a DOM node:

 ```javascript{8,9,19}
 class CustomTextInput extends React.Component {